Daedry/db-university/university.md

 - subject :                                         VARCHAR(40) NOT NULL
 - vote :                                              TINYINT NOT NULL
 - date :                                               DATETIME NOT NULL
+- credits :                                            TINYINT NOT NULL
+- code :                                               TINYINT NOT NULL
 - ?courses_id? :
 - ?teacher_id? :